oskran/localUncertainty/localUncertainty.md

 ## 4      Removed one obs.
 291
 ```

-Finally I add a date column to dataset
+Finally I add a date column to the dataset

 ```r